WHO IS SEED?

 In November 2023 we started a not-for-profit community service cooperative to enhance our ways of organizing neighbourhood activities.

-Grace Boutilier, Les Melborn, Tracy Vandermolt, Michael Geselbracht, Becky Thiessen (resigned), Shelby Drope,
+Grace Boutilier, Les Melbon, Michael Geselbracht, Shelby Drope,

 Board term goes until November.